cs544-wisc/s24/p6/README.md

 IDs from this text file:
 https://github.com/cs544-wisc/f23/blob/main/lec/22-spark

-Filter your results to the state of Wisconsin, collect the rows in your notebook so you can loop over them, and do an `INSERT` into your `weather.stations` table for each station ID and name.
+Filter your results to the state of Wisconsin, and collect the rows in your notebook so you can loop over them, and do an `INSERT` into your `weather.stations` table for each station ID and name.